-Since the late 1990s, OECD countries have faced a rapid increase in the number of visits to emergency departments (ED).
-This increase is a source of concern for many countries.
-Does it result from changes in needs or is it due to problems in the organization of care pathways in healthcare systems?
-In France, the number of visits to emergency departments increased by 30% in ten years, reaching 18 million visits in 2012.
+Since the late 1990s, a source of increasing concern for many OECD countries is therapid increase in the number of visits to emergency departments (ED).
+Does this trend result from changes in needs or is it due to problems in the organization of care pathways in healthcare systems?
+In France, the number of visits to emergency departments increased by 30% in the last ten years, reaching 18 million visits in 2012.
 Many factors can explain this growth, including mechanisms that act on the demand and the supply sides of the market for care services.
 On the supply side, it was found that a poor access to primary care services just as a poor access to out-of-hours services providing primary care led to a raise in the rate of emergency care utilization (Miller, 2012, Berchet, 2016).
-On the demand side, an existing literature has shown that the financially and socially poorest individuals have a greater likelihood to use emergency care (Van Stone & al, 2014, Eurofound, 2014).
+On the demand side, an existing literature has shown that the financially poorest individuals have a greater likelihood to use emergency care (Van Stone & al, 2014, Eurofound, 2014).

 This paper explores a supply side explanation that has not yet been investigated: opening a new emergency department could enable hospitals to increase their admissions.
 The French hospital payment system was reformed during the period when ED visits increased sharply.
 The reform introduced an activity-based prospective payment system that generated strong incentives for multiplying the number of hospital admissions and increasing the average casemix (Dormont & Milcent, 2013, Or et al, 2013).
 If visits to an emergency department can help hospitals to recruit inpatients, then the observed increase in emergency visits could be seen as an indirect outcome of the hospital payment reform.
 In order to test this hypothesis, we evaluate the impact at the hospital level of opening an ED on numbers of admissions for long and short stays.